18F/identity-terraform/iam_assumegroup/README.md

 This Terraform module can be used to create one or more IAM groups, along with attached group policies.
 The design is calculated from a map of the groups, and per-"Account Type" access levels, supplied as input.

-If Terraform is dependent upon the ARNs to be calculated outside of this module, it will be stuck in a circular dependency loop.
-Thus, the policy ARNs are created from the input map.

 ## Account Type

 The "account type" concept allows for more granular control of permissions for IAM groups